Nadapuram Assembly constituency

 Nadapuram State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Vatakara Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is E. K. Vijayan of CPI.
+As of the 2026 Assembly elections, the current MLA is K.M Abhijith of INC.

 Local self-governed segments

 Nadapuram Assembly constituency is composed of the following local self-governed segments: